Approximate information maximization for bandit games: Information maximization strategies

-The better empirical arm is drawn by default if~${\Nmax \leq \Nmin}$.
-In such a case, both entropy components in \cref{theoryS} are mainly contributed to by $\armmax$ since the better empirical arm has been less selected than the worse empirical one.
+The best empirical arm is drawn by default if there exists one empirical arm $\mina$ that has been drawn more frequently ~${\Nmax \leq \Nmin}$.
+In such a case, both entropy components in \cref{theoryS} are mainly contributed to by $\armmax$.